radhika-singh-10/GestureAI-Real-Time-Hand-Gesture-Recognition/README.md

 • Real-world Gestures: The gestures captured in the Jester dataset rep- resent common human actions and interactions, making it applicable to a wide range of practical applications.

-• Annotated Data: The dataset comes with pre-defined labels for each gesture, that facilitates supervised learning and evaluation of gesture recog- nition models.
+• Annotated Data: The dataset comes with pre-defined labels for each gesture, that facilitates supervised learning and evaluation of gesture recognition models.

 • Community Benchmark: The availability of the Jester dataset has led to it being widely used as a benchmark for evaluating gesture recognition algorithms, allowing for comparison and advancement of research in the field.
 By leveraging the Jester dataset, our project aims to develop and evaluate state-of-the-art gesture recognition models that can accurately interpret and classify human gestures in real-time.